 This is the period of time from the date you are admitted to a Facility to the date you are discharged from a Facility.
-If you are readmitted to a hospital for the same diagnosis within 90 days of the first Stay, it is considered the same Stay.
+If you are readmitted to a hospital for the same diagnosis within 90 days of the first Stay, it is considered the same Stay, and a new hospital Inpatient Copayment will not apply.
+If you are readmitted within 90 days for a different diagnosis, a new hospital Inpatient Copayment will apply.